53947/triadblue/replit.md

-# ConsoleBlue - Centralized Task Management & Documentation Hub
+# The Blue Link - Centralized Task Management & Documentation Hub

 ## Overview

-ConsoleBlue is a unified, password-protected task management and documentation hub built within the **TriadBlue Replit Account**.
+The Blue Link is a unified, password-protected task management and documentation hub built within the **TriadBlue Replit Account**.
 It serves as the command center for managing multiple sibling projects (BusinessBlueprint, HostsBlue, SwipesBlue, List It) that are also built under the same TriadBlue account.

-**Public Demo:** ConsoleBlue features a public demo dashboard at `/demo` (no login required) that showcases key features with mock data, allowing visitors to explore the platform's capabilities before signing in.
+**Public Demo:** The Blue Link features a public demo dashboard at `/demo` (no login required) that showcases key features with mock data, allowing visitors to explore the platform's capabilities before signing in.

 **Organizational Structure:**
 - **TriadBlue** = Replit Account (top-level)
-- **ConsoleBlue** = Sub-project (this application)
+- **The Blue Link** = Sub-project (this application)
 - **BusinessBlueprint, HostsBlue, SwipesBlue, List It** = Sibling sub-projects at the same level

-ConsoleBlue features a public landing page for the TriadBlue ecosystem and acts as a centralized hub for tracking tasks, conversations, GitHub activity, and project data across all TriadBlue projects.
+The Blue Link features a public landing page for the TriadBlue ecosystem and acts as a centralized hub for tracking tasks, conversations, GitHub activity, and project data across all TriadBlue projects.
 The system includes AI-powered conversation extraction for action items, API key-based integration for external projects, and a Project Documentation Generator for creating standardized documentation using Handlebars templates.
 It follows a dark-first design aesthetic with fluorescent blue accents, Archivo typography, and is built as a full-stack web application with React and Express.js, drawing inspiration from Linear, Notion, and GitHub for productivity and information density.

 ## User Preferences